robertnurnberg/cdblib/Readme.md

 ### `fens2cdb`

 A command line program to bulk-request evaluations from cdb for all the FENs/EPDs stored within a file.
+Note that this script is extremely slow for now, and much faster alternatives are available at [dubslow/NoobChessDBPy](https://github.com/dubslow/NoobChessDBPy).

 ```
 usage: fens2cdb.py [-h] [--shortFormat] [--quiet] input [output]